 One fine afternoon, a friend and I set out to explore some parts of Old Hyderabad.
 We were actually visiting an old library, the state of which almost sent us into depression.
 So we quickly crossed the river Musi before the sun went down.
 And stopped at the Nayaab Hotel for a cup of tea.
 Now Irani Chai is something that you hear all the time in Hyderabad.
-People love to have it with Osmania biscuit that has a peculiar taste of salt in its basic sweet nature.
-To be honest, I am not fond of either the Chai that is too milky for my taste or the biscuits, as I do not like to mix sweet and the salt.
+People love to have it with Osmania biscuit which has a peculiar taste of salt in its basic sweet nature.
+To be honest, I am not fond of either the Chai that is too milky for my taste or the biscuits, as I do not like to mix sweets and salt.
 Surprisingly I was introduced to Kesar Chai here.

 Kesar Chai – Nayaab Hotel